grafana/tempo/docs/tempo/website/configuration/parquet.md

 [version: vParquet | default = v2]
 ```

-The following adjustments are recommended for your querier configuration:
+The following adjustments are recommended for your configuration:

 ```yaml
 querier: